-On Monday, our country will celebrate the bravery of Martin Luther King Jr as a civil rights leader, as well as the vision he had for equality in this country.
+Martin Luther King Jr was a civil rights leader, as well as a visionary.
+His I Have a Dream Speech outlined his dreams and wishes he had for equality in this country.
 The holiday is an opportunity for you to teach your children about the significance of a great leader.

 “…But we refuse to believe that the bank of justice is bankrupt.
 We refuse to believe that there are insufficient funds in the great vaults of opportunity of this nation.”

 Yes, sometimes life throws things our way isn’t fair, but we must press on.

 We live in a great country that affords us many opportunities.